Bruny Island 4-Day Paddle

 Our 4-day Tasmania lodge-based trips are ideal paddling destinations offering a healthy balance between physical activity, stunning coastal scenery and a few home comforts at the end of the day.
 Bruny Island is a 362-square-kilometre island separated from the south-eastern coast of Tasmania, Australia by the D'Entrecasteaux Channel.

 With a permanent population of only a few hundred residents, Bruny Island has a charm all its own.
 Bruny Island is also home to fur seals, fairy penguins, albatross, wedge tailed eagles and white wallabies.
 As well as unique wildlife, Bruny Island boasts spectacular views of windswept coastlines, towering dolerite cliffs, rugged sea caves, secluded coves, sheltered lagoons, sea kelp forests and long sandy beaches.
 Rolling hills interspersed with eucalyptus forests complete the picture of enchanting Bruny Island.
-Evenings are spent in cozy Bruny Island Lodge sampling fresh oysters, handmade cheeses, other local delicacies, and a complimentary selection of wine, beer and cider each evening.
+Evenings are spent in cosy Bruny Island Lodge, a private estate, sampling fresh oysters, handmade cheeses, other local delicacies, and a complimentary selection of wine, beer and cider each evening.

 - Return transfers between Hobart city and Bruny Island.